vmware-archive/pui-starter/README.md

 1. `gulp deploy`

 Note that `cf push` by itself will not work.
 The `gulp deploy` task will compile your assets and configure the staticfile for the buildpack before doing `cf push`

+### Deploying without pushing

+To deploy to elsewhere, or just to generate a deployable app:

+1. `gulp compile`

 ## Testing